 - Study in an innovation-rich region: according to the EU Regional Innovation Scoreboard, Saxony is a European "strong innovator".

 - A huge range of sporting activities with almost 400 sports clubs and numerous sports cities.
+Please find more information about university sports here.

 - An extraordinary contrast of historical buildings and sights as well as buildings in modern design.
 Do you already know the Transparent Factory, the Dresden TV Tower or the world-famous Frauenkirche?